 For example, Purell hand sanitizer (Gojo Industries), which we used in the current study, contains a number of dermal penetration enhancers, such as isopropyl myristate and propylene glycol, and is (63% w/w) ethanol.
 The use of hand sanitizers has increased in recent years and is now about a 200 million dollar a year industry just in the USA.
 The impact of the use of personal care products such as moisturizing lotions that contain dermal penetration enhancing chemicals on exposure to environmental chemicals has been identified as a concern.

-Since being diagnosed with low thyroid two years ago, I have made a concerted effort to limit my exposure to endocrine-disrupting chemicals, including BPA, many of which are found in personal care products, from soap, shampoo and moisturizers, to makeup and sunblock.
+After being diagnosed with Hashimoto’s (autoimmune thyroid disease), I have made a concerted effort to limit my exposure to endocrine-disrupting chemicals, including BPA, many of which are found in personal care products, from soap, shampoo and moisturizers, to makeup and sunblock.

-I now make my own hand sanitizer.
-The “recipe” I use (see below) is adapted from SimplyLiving.com.
+I choose to use—or to make non-toxic—products whenever I can.
+When it comes to hand sanitizers, I make my own.
+The recipe I use (see below) is adapted from SimplyLiving.com.